Pinocchio: Literary analysis

 Some literary analysts have described Pinocchio as an epic hero.
 Like many Western literary heroes, such as Odysseus, Pinocchio descends into hell; he also experiences rebirth through metamorphosis, a common motif in fantasy literature.

-Before writing Pinocchio, Collodi wrote a number of didactic children's stories for the then-recently unified Italy, including a series about an unruly boy who undergoes humiliating experiences while traveling the country, titled Viaggio per l'Italia di Giannettino ('Little Johnny's voyage through Italy').
+Before writing Pinocchio, Collodi wrote a number of didactic children's stories for the then-recently unified Italy, including a series about an unruly boy who undergoes humiliating experiences while traveling the country, titled Viaggio per l'Italia di Giannettino ("Little Johnny's voyage through Italy").
 Throughout Pinocchio, Collodi chastises Pinocchio for his lack of moral fiber and his persistent rejection of responsibility and desire for fun.

-The structure of the story of Pinocchio follows that of the folktales of peasants who venture out into the world but are naïvely unprepared for what they find and get into ridiculous situations.
-At the time of the writing of the book, this was a serious problem, arising partly from the industrialization of Italy, which led to a growing need for reliable labor in the cities; the problem was exacerbated by similar, more or less simultaneous, demands for labor in the industrialization of other countries.
-One major effect was the emigration of much of the Italian peasantry to cities and foreign countries such as the United States.
+The structure of the story of Pinocchio follows that of the folktales about peasants who venture out into the world but are naïvely unprepared for what they find and get into ridiculous situations.
+At the time of the writing of the book, this was a serious problem, arising partly from the industrialization of Italy, which led to a growing need for reliable labour in the cities; the problem was exacerbated by similar, more or less simultaneous, demands for labour in the industrialization of other countries.
+One major effect was the migration of much of the Italian peasantry to the cities, and to foreign countries such as the United States.

 The main imperatives demanded of Pinocchio are to work, be good, and study.
 In the end, Pinocchio's willingness to provide for his father and devote himself to these things transforms him into a real boy with modern comforts.